 Exception Catching Order

-The article Sending and Receiving Faults shows us that we need to catch the exceptions in a specific order - especially in relation to the SOAP-based FaultException.
+The article Sending and Receiving Faults shows us that we need to catch the exceptions in a specific order - especially in relation to the SOAP-based FaultException

-Because FaultException derives from FaultException, and FaultException derives from CommunicationException, it is important to catch these exceptions in the proper order.
+derives from FaultException, and FaultException derives from CommunicationException, it is important to catch these exceptions in the proper order.
 If, for example, you have a try/catch block in which you first catch CommunicationException, all specified and unspecified SOAP faults are handled there; any subsequent catch blocks to handle a custom FaultException exception are never invoked.
+Remember that one operation can return any number of specified faults.
+Each fault is a unique type and must be handled separately.

 Closing the channel can throw exceptions if the connection cannot be cleanly closed or is already closed, even if all the operations returned properly.